-These whole grain Banana Chocolate Chip Muffins are made with nutritious ingredients (including whole grains and less sugar) and have the BEST flavor.
-They’re a great breakfast or snack option to have on hand during busy weeks…or just as a way to use up overripe bananas!
+These nutritious Banana Chocolate Chip Muffins have whole grains, less added sugar, and the BEST flavor.
+They’re a great breakfast or snack option…or just as a way to use up overripe bananas!

 banana chocolate chip muffins on bear plate

-They have healthy fats, potassium and even some fiber.
-But mostly…they just taste really good.
-I love the hint of peanut butter in these and that they’re a really satisfying muffin, either on their own or topped with more peanut butter, cream cheese, or butter.
+I love the hint of peanut butter in these and that they’re a really satisfying muffin for kids, either on their own or topped with more peanut butter, cream cheese, or butter.

 Ingredients You Need

-To make these muffins, you’ll need the following ingredients:
+To make these Healthy Banana Chocolate Chip Muffins, you’ll need the following ingredients on hand.

 ingredients in banana chocolate chip muffins on countertop.